Model-free controlled variable selection via data splitting: Variable selection via FDR control

 To extract information from $\mathcal{D}_1$, we replace the least square solution in \eqref{OLS} with LASSO selector \citep{tibshirani1996regression} as follows

 where $\lambda_h>0$ is a tuning parameter.
-The caveat is that, although the LASSO estimator does not provide guarantees on the FDR control of the selected variables, it serves as a useful tool here that simultaneously take into account the sparsity and dependency structures as described in \citet{du2021false}.
-Here we do not need to simultaneously penalize $H$ slices of coefficients to establish ${\bf B}$, because our variable selection is not implemented through ${\bf{B}}$ as we have shown in Figure \ref{visualization}.
-This is quite different from the traditional model-free variable selection, such as \citet{wu2011asymptotic}.
+It is worth noting that although the LASSO estimator does not provide guarantees on the FDR control of the selected variables, it still serves as a useful tool here that simultaneously takes into account the sparsity and dependence structures as described in \cite{du2021false}.
+It is not necessary to penalize $H$ slices of coefficients simultaneously to establish ${\bf B}$.
+This is quite different from the traditional model-free variable selection methods, such as \citet{wu2011asymptotic}.

 Let $\mathcal{S}=\{j:\sum\nolimits_{h=1}^H|\widehat{\beta}^{(1)}_{\lambda_h,j}|>0\}$ be the subset of variables selected by \eqref{sparseOLS}, where $\widehat{\beta}^{(1)}_{\lambda_h,j}$ is the $j$th element of $\widehat{\bm\beta}_{\lambda_h}$.
 We then use $\mathcal{D}_2$ to obtain the least square estimates $\widehat{\textbf{B}}_{2\mathcal{S}}$ in \eqref{OLS} for coordinates in the narrowed subset $\mathcal{S}$.
 Denote the estimates from $\mathcal{D}_1$ and $\mathcal{D}_2$ be $\widehat{\bf{B}}_{1}$ and $\widehat{\bf{B}}_{2}$, where